Step 2: Ready to commence? Find information on finalising your PhD and MA commencement as a Faculty of Arts graduate researcher.

 - Obtain written support from your supervisor and approval from the relevant subject coordinator; and

-- Attach the evidence of written support and approval, and a brief explanation of the reasoning behind the request in your Graduate Research Enrolment Request Form (will be available closer to 2021).
+- Attach the evidence of written support and approval, and a brief explanation of the reasoning behind the request in your Graduate Research Enrolment Request Form.

 If approved for substitution, you will be enrolled and informed accordingly.